Golconda diamonds

-Golconda diamonds are mined in the Godavari delta region of the present-day states Andhra Pradesh and Telangana, India.
-Golconda Fort in the western part of modern-day Hyderabad, was a seat of the Golconda Sultanate and became an important centre for diamond enhancement, lapidary and trading.
-Golconda diamonds are graded as Type IIa, formed of pure carbon, are devoid of nitrogen, and are large with high clarity.
-They are often described as diamonds of the first water, making them among history's most celebrated diamonds.
-The word "Golconda diamond" became symbolic of diamonds of incomparable quality.
+Golconda diamonds are mined in the Godavari-Krishna delta region of Andhra Pradesh, India.
+Golconda Fort in the western part of modern-day Hyderabad was a seat of the Golconda Sultanate and became an important centre for diamond enhancement, lapidary, and trading.
+Golconda diamonds are graded as Type IIa, are formed of pure carbon, are devoid of nitrogen, and are large with high clarity.
+They are often described as diamonds of the first water, making them among history's most-celebrated diamonds.
+The phrase "Golconda diamond" became synonymous with diamonds of incomparable quality.

-For 2,000 years Golconda diamonds were the only-known fine diamonds.
-Due to centuries of excessive mining, their production has been exhausted since 1830, and gemologists and traders have classified Golconda diamonds as antique, rare, and precious.
-Famous Golconda diamonds include the colourless Koh-i-Noor, the Nassak Diamond, the blue Hope Diamond, the Idol's Eye, the pink Daria-i-Noor, the white Regent, the Dresden Green, and the colourless Orlov, as well as now-untraceable diamonds such as the Florentine Yellow, the Akbar Shah, the Nizam, and the Great Mogul.
+For 2,000 years, Golconda diamonds were the only known fine diamonds.
+Due to centuries of excessive mining, their production was exhausted by 1830, and gemologists and traders have classified Golconda diamonds as antique, rare and precious.
+Famous Golconda diamonds include the colourless Koh-i-Noor, the Nassak Diamond, the blue Hope Diamond, the Idol's Eye, the pink Daria-i-Noor, the white Regent Diamond, the Dresden Green Diamond, and the colourless Orlov Diamond, as well as now-untraceable diamonds such as the yellow Florentine Diamond, the Akbar Shah, the Nizam Diamond, and the Great Mogul Diamond.